Embrace the Good Life

 – W. W. Atkinson

-When you begin your spiritual quest, there is no need to defend yourself or your actions.
-You will soon discover that those who criticize your motives and insist on arguing every point often have few positive insights to offer in return.
-They may claim to be more reasonable and logical but, on close examination, their reasoning is often hollow, their intentions misguided, and their goals unavailing.
+When we begin our spiritual quest, there is no need to defend ourselves or our actions.
+We soon discover that those who criticize our motives and insist on arguing every point often have few positive insights to offer in return.
+They may claim to be more reasonable and logical, but on close examination, their reasoning is often hollow, their intentions misguided, and their goals unavailing.

 Do not be led astray by those who would accuse you of being whimsical or an intellectual featherweight.
 Indeed, to progress in the spirit requires solid determination, moral courage, sincerity, and a considerable amount of reflective thought.